My food plan and digital meal planner

 It’s simple, really.
 The key to achieving your health goals is introducing (and then maintaining) small changes to your daily lifestyle.
 As you achieve success with one change, build upon it with a bigger change.
 Before you know it, you’ll have used positive momentum to transform your health—and life overall.

 Your Mechanism Wellness Food Plan walks you through the right nutrition, and your Digital Recipe Planner helps you make it happen through meal plans and grocery lists.
-Meanwhile, this Lifestyle Guide (what you’re reading right now!) will give you other tips and tricks to stay disciplined in introducing change to your diet —and limiting your exposure to toxins in how you choose, prepare, and store your food.Learn more
+Meanwhile, this Lifestyle Guide (what you’re reading right now!) will give you other tips and tricks to stay disciplined in introducing change to your diet (along with tons of details and resources on all the ideas below).Learn more

 Ample sleep and relaxation.